Learn about the fraud trends of 2022 and how to protect your business in 2023.

 Over the past year, Sumsub has analyzed half a million fraud attempts and narrowed down the 10 most commonly-forged documents.
-These include Nigerian ID cards, Bangladeshi driver’s licenses, and Spanish passports.
+These include Vietnamese and Bangladeshi ID cards, as well as US driving licenses.

 We recommend adding these potentially risky locations and document types to your list of red flags and paying extra attention to documents from these jurisdictions.